ijfpnlr-svg/ijf_sub/README.md

 ## Simulation

-Run the scripts `generate_data.py` ➡️ `base_forecast.py` ➡️ `reconcile.py` in the given order from the folder `simulation/scripts`.
+Run the scripts `generate_data.py` ➡️ `base_forecast.py` ➡️ `reconcile.py` in the given order from the folder `simulation/scripts` to reproduce the Relative CRPS score for the simulated surfaces.

+To reproduce the runtimes for different reconciliation methods, run the script `simulation/scripts/runtime.py`.

-## Experiment on Demographic Rates of CH
+## Demographic Rates of CH

-### Immigration Rate and Acquired Citizenship Rate

-Here we consider the following structure of the data in the study.

-#TODO: add image

-**To download the data**: Run the script "../mortality/download_auslander_data.py".
-The data is already available in the location "../data/immigration_citizenship-data.csv", so this step can be skipped.

-**To generate the base forecasts**: Run the script "../"
+The data is already downloaded and base forecasts are available.
+To reproduce the Relative CRPS run the script `CH/scripts/reconcile_hybrid.py` and to reproduce the runtimes run the script `CH/scripts/runtime.py`

+## Australian tourism rate

+The data is already downloaded and base forecasts are available.
+To reproduce the Relative CRPS run the script `aus_tourism/scripts/reconcile_hybrid.py` and to reproduce the runtimes run the script `aus_tourism/scripts/runtime.py`